Complete moduli of cubic threefolds and their intermediate Jacobians: Combinatorics of monodromy cones for double covers of plane quintics

 If we apply this procedure to the plane quintic in Example \ref{exa:singularquintic1} then we have to replace both the $A_2$ and the $D_4$-singularity by a (possibly degenerate) elliptic curve.
 Let us, say, replace the $A_2$-singularity by a nodal elliptic curve and the $D_4$-singularity by a smooth elliptic curve, then we obtain the graph in Figure \ref{F:PQuinr}.

-If we apply the above realization procedure to a curve $C$ then we obtain a nodal, but not necessarily stable curve $C_{\operatorname{real}} $.
-Indeed, as in the example of the $D_4$ plane cubic above, it can happen that there are smooth rational curves which are only attached by one or two points.
-If this is the case we then contract these curves and obtain a stable curve $C_{\stab}$ whose dual graph we denote by $\Gamma_{\stab}$.
+If we apply this realization procedure to the dual graph of a curve $C$, then we obtain the dual graph of a nodal, but not necessarily stable curve $C_\real $.
+Indeed, it can happen that there are irreducible components of~$C_\real$ that are smooth rational curves which are only attached by one or two points.
+If this is the case, we then contract these irreducible components of $C_\real$ and obtain a stable curve $C_{\stab}$ whose dual graph we denote by $\Gamma_{\stab}$.
 The above process is called {\em stabilization}.
-If we apply this procedure to the plane cubic in Example \ref{E:D4graph}, we obtain the graph in Figure \ref{F:D4s}.
+At the level of graphs, the graph map $\Gamma_\real\to \Gamma_\stab$ is obtained by iteratively contracting all edges that connect to a genus $0$ vertex of valency $1$, and for every genus $0$ vertex of valency or $2$, contracting one of the two edges emanating from it (and so mapping such a genus 0 vertex to the vertex at the other end of that edge).
+If we apply this procedure to the plane cubic in Example~\ref{E:D4graph}, we obtain the graph in Figure~\ref{F:D4s}.

-In the case of the plane quintic in Example \ref{exa:singularquintic1}, the realization of the curve was already stable.
-To show that $\Gamma_{\operatorname{real}}$ and $\Gamma_{\operatorname{stab}}$ can differ for plane quintics, we include the following example.
+In the case of the plane quintic in Example~\ref{exa:singularquintic1}, the chosen realization of the curve was already stable.
+To show that $\Gamma_\real$ and $\Gamma_\stab$ can differ for plane quintics, we include the following example.

-\begin{exa} Consider a quintic curve $D=C \cup M$ where $C$ is a smooth plane quartic and $M$ a line meeting $C$ with multiplicity $4$, thus forming an $A_7$-singularity.
+\begin{exa} Consider a quintic curve $D=C \cup M$ where $C$ is a smooth plane quartic and $M$ is a line meeting $C$ with multiplicity $4$, thus forming an $A_7$-singularity.
 This gives the bipartite graph $\Gamma$ with two black vertices and one white vertex, labeled with an $A_7$.
 Replacing the $A_7$-singularity by a smooth genus $3$ tail we obtain the graph $\Gamma_{\real}$, with three vertices and two edges.
 We note that the curve $D_{\real}$ is not stable.
 Contracting the smooth rational curve $M$ we obtain a stable curve $D_{\stab}$ with dual graph $\Gamma_{\stab}$, consisting of two vertices and one edge. \end{exa}